Code of Academic Integrity

 Policy Statement F2: Procedures to Follow When a Violation of Academic Integrity is Identified

 Suspected cases of academic integrity violation should be reported to the course instructor, the administration of the school or department under whose jurisdiction the suspected offense took place, or to the Academic Affairs office (and will be addressed using the procedures set forth in this Policy Statement and Policy Statement F3 below).
-Students notified by the faculty member, Dean of Academic Administration, or University Registrar of a suspected academic integrity violation may not change their registration in a course in which the charge is pending or in which a finding of violation has been made.
+Students notified by the faculty member, Office of Academic Affairs, or University Registrar of a suspected academic integrity violation may not change their registration in a course in which the charge is pending or in which a finding of violation has been made.
 Students who voluntarily withdraw from the university while an academic integrity violation is pending are not deemed to be in good standing and may not return to the university until a pending violation is resolved.

 First Violation: A faculty member who identifies a violation of the Academic Integrity Code shall follow these procedural steps.
 In most cases, internal proceedings regarding a first violation will conclude with the procedural steps that follow:

-4. The contents of the academic integrity violation file will not be shared with faculty members and staff, with the exception of members of the Academic Conduct and Integrity Committee in the event that the student appears before that body or faculty and administrators participating in an appeals process.
+- The contents of the academic integrity violation file will not be shared with faculty members and staff, with the exception of members of the Academic Conduct and Integrity Committee in the event that the student appears before that body or faculty and administrators participating in an appeals process.
 The academic integrity violation file shall be destroyed upon the completion of the degree by the student.

 The Committee shall determine whether the violation occurred.
 The jurisdictional dean or executive director shall not participate in the hearing.
 If the committee finds that a violation occurred, the student shall be immediately disciplined or dismissed from the university.
 If the committee finds that the violation did not occur, the allegation shall not be reflected on the student’s record and documentation regarding the hearing process shall be maintained confidentially in the Office of Academic Affairs.

-Note: As set forth above, the committee hearing procedure normally initiated by the second academic integrity violation may be triggered in the event of a first violation at the discretion of the Dean of Academic Administration.
+Note: As set forth above, the committee hearing procedure normally initiated by the second academic integrity violation may be triggered in the event of a first violation at the discretion of the Office of Academic Affairs.
 This would generally occur only in cases that are particularly egregious.
 The term “egregious” typically means that the act is both premeditated and, by itself, potentially damaging to the academic culture of the university if not immediately redressed.
 Examples of egregious academic integrity violations include, but are not limited to, misrepresenting a degree-completion work like a doctoral dissertation, master’s thesis, or senior capstone project as one’s own; committing an academic integrity violation intended to cause harm to another person or group; committing a crime while violating the academic integrity code, with material gain as the intended result; and others.
 Egregious behavior may also occur when a student commits academic integrity violations in multiple courses.
 This list of potentially egregious violations is illustrative and not exhaustive.
-Other behaviors may also apply, and the discretion to determine whether violations should be addressed using this hearing procedure (rather than the First Violation procedure set forth above) resides with the Dean of Academic Administration and the faculty member.
+Other behaviors may also apply, and the discretion to determine whether violations should be addressed using this hearing procedure (rather than the First Violation procedure set forth above) resides with the Office of Academic Affairs and the faculty member.

 Policy Statement F3: Appeals Process for Academic Integrity Code Violations